jvkiran/testrepo/src/data/termsLaunch.md

 -   ‘**Sensitive Personal Data**’ means Personal Data about race or ethnicity, political opinions, religious or philosophical beliefs, trade union membership, physical or mental health, sexual life, any actual or alleged criminal offences or penalties, or any other information that may be deemed to be sensitive under applicable law.

-# Marketing Consent
+## III - Marketing Consent

 **I herewith agree to receive marketing and advertising information from Ocean Protocol Foundation Ltd.**

 I herewith agree to receive marketing and advertising information from the business partners of Ocean Protocol Foundation Ltd., namely:

 -   DEX Pte.
 Ltd. (Singapore),
--   BigchainDB GmbH, Interplanetary Database Foundation e.V. and
+-   BigchainDB GmbH (Berlin, Germany),
--   Fractal Blockchain UG (each Berlin, Germany),
+-   Fractal Blockchain UG (Berlin, Germany),
--   Fractal Launchpad GmbH (each Berlin, Germany),
+-   Fractal Launchpad GmbH (Berlin, Germany),
+-   CoinList Services LLC (San Francisco, CA, USA)

 Please note that you will receive an email where we request you to click on a confirmation link in order to confirm that you are the owner of the e-mail address you provided to us for marketing communication.